 Regarding the internet data, I was unable to incorporate such a feature into the main program, as Visual Basic 2.0 (WXSIM has since been ported into Visual Basic 6.0) didn't facilitate automated internet access.
 I finally invested in a new development platform (Visual Basic .Net) which opened up this possibility.

-The result is WXSIMATE, a separate - but companion - program to WXSIM, capable of retrieving both internet data and data from many home weather stations - via Davis WeatherLink (TM) 5.2 and later for Vantage Pro stations, and via Brian Hamilton's Weather Display or Ambient's Virtual Weather Station program for many brands of weather station (See Brian's Weather Display web page to learn more about that program).
+The result is WXSIMATE, a separate - but companion - program to WXSIM, capable of retrieving both internet data and data from many home weather stations - via Davis WeatherLink (TM) 5.2 and later for Vantage Pro stations, and via Brian Hamilton's Weather Display, Ambient's Virtual Weather Station, Sandaysoft's Cumulus program for many brands of weather station (See Brian's Weather Display web page to learn more about that program).

 With just a click of a button, WXSIMATE will go and get most of the types of internet data WXSIM can use (the only exceptions being READY model meteograms and MAPS/RUC-2 soundings, as their websites do not allow automated access) and combine them into a single, trimmed-down file containing only the data that's relevant to your site.
 Depending on what data types are requested, and the type of connection (dial-up versus something faster), download times can range from a few seconds to a few minutes, but with no user intervention - so you can go and get a snack!

-A great feature, new with Version 3.3, is the ability to automatically download 180 hours worth of GFS data, essentially replacing READY data for most users (the exception being if you need READY as a backup or want models other than GFS).
-This data is provided free of charge my Chris McMahon, who culls it from large GRIB files, which he is downloading anyway for use with his MesoMap Live program..
-New registrations of WXSIMATE will automatically be set up for access, and existing users can get access at no charge simply by notifying me at email@example.com.
+A great feature, is the ability to automatically download 180-240 hours worth of GFS data, essentially replacing READY data for most users (the exception being if you need READY as a backup or want models other than GFS).
+This data (out to 180 hours) is provided free of charge by Chris McMahon, who culls it from large GRIB files, which he is downloading anyway for use with his MesoMap Live program.
+More recently, a friend (Sam Bohler) and I developed an alternative (*almost* a "mirror site, but a little different) version of this, but interpolated slightly differently and going out to 240 hours.

 Similarly, if you have a Davis home weather station, such as Vantage Pro (TM), and are using their WeatherLink software - or have Weather Display or Virtual Weather Station and a station it supports - a mere button-click lets WXSIMATE search through the stored data files for the last 30 days to retrieve and compile a variety of past and present data types for quick import, if desired, into WXSIM Version 9.0 and later.
 It's also a handy way to summarize recent data from your home weather station, providing some information not directly displayed by the weather station program itself.